Flexible Working Arrangements Policy

 Eligibility

-- Line managers must give consideration to the application by any staff member seeking flexible working arrangements and a decision must take into account all relevant circumstances.
-However, the requirements of some roles mean that they may not be suitable for such arrangements.
+- Line managers must give consideration to the application by a staff member seeking flexible working arrangements and a decision must take into account all relevant circumstances; however, the requirements of some roles mean that they may not be suitable for such arrangements.

 - Applications for flexible working arrangements may be declined on a number of grounds which include: